tableau/TabPy/docs/server-config.md

 After making any changes to the password file, TabPy needs to be restarted.

-### Setting Up Environmnet
+### Setting Up Environment

-Before making any code changes run environment setup script.
-For Windows run the next command from the repository root folder:
+Before making any code changes run the environment setup script.
+For Windows run this command from the repository root folder:

 ```sh
 utils\set_env.cmd
 ```

-and for Linux or Mac the next command from the repository root folder:
+and for Linux or Mac run this command from the repository root folder:

 ```sh
 source utils/set_env.sh